Anchorsify/Anchorsify.github.io/_summons/Slug.md

 The Rock Snail does not need to make Stamina rolls for its actions.
 If forced to for other reasons (such as Suffocation), it uses +25 for its effective bonus to Fatigue rolls.

 **Bestial**
 The Rock Snail isn't driven by higher desires like many other summons (and ninja), as a result it cannot be bribed or reasoned with.
-It has a +10 bonus to its defenses aginst any form of genjutsu, which is factored into its aboe statistics.
+It has a +10 bonus to its defenses aginst any form of genjutsu, which is factored into its above statistics.

 **Rocky Exterior**
 Rock Snails have a Damage Reduction of 50.